 Did you read the title?
-While it’s definitely a tongue twister, it’s always truth: Premature anything in sales is a BAD practice.
+While it’s definitely a tongue twister, it’s truth: Premature anything in sales is a BAD practice.
 Unfortunately, premature proposals promote poor performance way too often.

 Here’s how it happens…